SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of PureCycle Technologies, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 28, 2023 – (NASDAQ: PCT)

 NEW YORK, Oct.
-06, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of PureCycle Technologies, Inc.
+11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of PureCycle Technologies, Inc..

 Shareholders who purchased shares of PCT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.